deanbot/dark-sky-api/README.md

 #### Change/set configuration after initialization/use

 It's possible to change units, language, postProcessor, extendHourly, and time after initialization.
-Note: calling any of the static `set[Config]` methods will initialize the api so make sure you've added a proxy url or api call before using them.
+Note: calling any of the static `set[Config]` methods will initialize the api so make sure you've added a proxy url or api key before using them.

 ```javascript
 DarkSkyApi.apiKey = 'my-api-key';